lucideus-repo/cybergym/web/Readme.md

 # Web Challenges

-There are a total of 3 Web based challenges that covers some stegnography , cryptography and server side bugs mixed up .
+There are a total of 3 Web based challenges that covers some Stegnography , Cryptography and Server side bugs mixed up .

+The challenges are created using HTML,Php.

 A brief walkthrough reference is also available for each challenge in challenge Readme.